TW2/KGM-Swing/README.md

 # KGM-Swing
-A smart keyborad for General Midi in swing.
+A smart keyboard for General Midi in swing.